mathieukapfer/trainingCpp/README.md

 C++11 provide the move constructor and move assignator

-Hereafter is how the declaration looks like and when it is used
+Hereafter is how the declaration looks like and when it is used (note that the 'move' implementation are not effective here)

 <table>
   <tr>